Imatra shooting

-The Imatra shooting occurred on 4 December 2016 in the Finnish town of Imatra when Jori Juhani Lasonen, a 23-year-old Imatra resident, shot three people dead in the town centre.
+On 3 December 2016, a shooting took place in Imatra, Finland.
+Three people were killed before the perpetrator, 23-year-old Jori Juhani Lasonen, surrendered to police.

 According to the psychological evaluation, Lasonen was not criminally responsible at the time of the shootings.
-Therefore, The South Karelia District Court did not sentence him to prison, but instead committed him to involuntary psychiatric treatment.
+Therefore, the South Karelia District Court did not sentence him to prison, but instead committed him to involuntary psychiatric treatment, as well as a monetary fine of 180,000 euros.

 Background

 Lasonen had previous criminal records before the shooting, one for attempted murder and another for gross drunk driving.

-On December 14th 2014, exactly two years before the shooting, Lasonen had witnessed his friend's death.
+On December 4th 2014, almost two years before the shooting, Lasonen had witnessed his friend's death.
 Lasonen himself had called the ambulance for his friend, due to his friend being unconscious.
 Despite the date of the shooting and Lasonen's friend's date of death being the same, Lasonen claimed there was no correlation between the two.

 During the interrogation it became clear that Lasonen believed his computer had been broken into and that there had been a drug debt put on his computer, which led to Lasonen believing a hitman was after him.
 He reported that he believed to have seen his friend's dead body in a car in front of him, which made him believe he would be killed too.
 Lasonen said his reason for the shooting was to get into jail to be safe from the hitman he believed to be after him.